 What Is Compressor Lookahead?

-As was mentioned in the opening paragraphs, compressor lookahead is a control that allows the compressor to “see” the input signal in advance of it affecting the signal.
+As mentioned in the opening paragraphs, compressor lookahead is a control that allows the compressor to “see” the input signal in advance of it affecting the signal.

 With lookahead, a compressor will be able to react to the input signal earlier than it would otherwise be able to.
 This effectively allows the compressor to act upon very fast transients that may pass through even the fastest of attack times.